chansey97/qi-circuit/qi-circuit-examples/fibonacci.md

 <img src="figures/image-20231225174303422.png" alt="image-20231225174303422" width=75%/>

+Note that there are many equivalent circuits for the same recursive equation.

 $F = (X + F X^2) + F X$

 <img src="figures/image-20231220140434941.png" alt="image-20231220140434941" width=50% />

 <img src="figures/image-20231225174402198.png" alt="image-20231225174402198" width=75% />

-At first glance, it seems that we have to use two `c-loop`s, but in fact, these two loops can be merged into one.
+At first glance, it seems that we have to use two `c-loop`s, but these two loops can be merged into one.

 $F = X + F (X + X^2)$